Automatic adaptation of MCMC algorithms: Examples

 Assume that $\alpha_{j}$, $\beta_{j}$ follow prior densities,

-Following the setup of \citet{rue2005gaussian,turek2016automated}, we can jointly sample the top-level parameters and conjugate latent states as the beta-binomial conjugacy relationships allow the use of what \citet{turek2016automated} call cross-level sampling, but, for demonstration purposes, we do not include this here.
+Following the setup of \citet{rue2005gaussian} as discussed in \citet{turek2017automated}, we could jointly sample the top-level parameters and conjugate latent states as the beta-binomial conjugacy relationships allow the use of what \citet{turek2017automated} call cross-level sampling, but, for demonstration purposes, we do not include this here.

 Since the litters model mixes poorly, we run a large number of iterations (i.e. $N=300000$) to produce stable estimates of final MCMC efficiency.
 We start both Auto Block and Auto Adapt algorithms with All Scalar and adaptively explore the space of all given candidate samplers.
-We use Auto Adapt with either 10000, 20000 or 50000 iterations per outer adaptation.
+We use Nested Adaptation with either 50000, 70000 or 100000 iterations per outer adaptation.

-Results (Table \ref{table:1}) show that Auto Block generates samples with MCMC efficiency about seven-fold, six-fold and twenty-fold that of the All Scalar, Default and All Blocked methods, respectively.
-We can also see that as the outer adaptation sample size increases, the performance of Auto Adapt improves.
-Final MCMC efficiencies of Auto Adapt 10K, Auto Adapt 20K and Auto Adapt 50K are 80\%, 95\% and 118\% of MCMC efficiency of Auto Block, respectively.
-In addition, the adaptation time for all cases of Auto Adapt are much shorter than for Auto Block.
+Results (Table \ref{table:2}) show that Auto Block generates samples with MCMC efficiency about seven-fold, six-fold and twenty-fold that of the All Scalar, Default and All Blocked methods, respectively.
+We can also see that as the outer adaptation sample size increases, the performance of Nested Adaptation improves.
+Final MCMC efficiencies of Nested Adaptation 50K, Nested Adaptation 70K and Nested Adaptation 100K are 135\%, 148\% and 145\% of MCMC efficiency of Auto Block, respectively.
+In addition, the adaptation time for all cases of Nested Adaptation are much shorter than for Auto Block.
 Combining adaptation time and final efficiency into the resulting time to 10000 effective samples, we see that in this case, larger samples in each outer iteration are worth their computational cost.
+In this example, the final samplers from Nested Adaptation included automated factor random walk samplers on blocks ($\alpha_1$, $\beta_1$) and ($\alpha_2$, $\beta_2$), a slice sampler on $p_{1,16}$ and adaptive Metropolis-Hastings samplers on all other nodes